MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/index.md

 > [!NOTE]
 > Remote debugging the Microsoft Edge app on iOS devices is not currently supported.
 The following guide is specifically focused on remote debugging Microsoft Edge on Android devices.
 > If you have a macOS device, follow the [Brightcove Debugging guide](https://general.support.brightcove.com/developer/debugging-mobile-devices.html) to remotely debug Microsoft Edge on an iOS device using Safari.
-For more information about the Web Inspector tool in Safari, navigate to [Safari Web Development Tools](https://developer.apple.com/safari/tools).
+For more information about the Web Inspector tool in Safari, see [Safari Web Development Tools](https://developer.apple.com/safari/tools).

 <!-- ====================================================================== -->